IanPTan/dataquest25/README.md

-# EyeSee - AI-Powered Visual Assistant
+# AI-Powered Visual Assistant

 ## Overview

-EyeSee is an AI-powered visual assistant that uses computer vision to detect objects and describe scenes in real-time.
+An AI-powered visual assistant that uses computer vision to detect objects and describe scenes in real-time.
 It's designed to help visually impaired users understand their surroundings through audio descriptions and can also serve as an educational tool for object recognition.

 ## Features